 The elephants in Thailand and Laos are smaller than ones in Africa and have different-shaped ears.
 They can reach about ten feet in height at the shoulder.

 Elephants in the wild have large ranges, often walking on average more than three miles each day.
 Asian elephants are listed as endangered as they have faced threats from poachers.
-Students participating in the Southeast Asian Adventurer program get to trek with the elephants in Laos during their trip, walking with them through farmland and jungle forestation.
+Students participating in the Southeast Asian Adventurer program get to care for elephants during their trip, walking with them through farmland and jungle forest.

 These animals are just the tip of the iceberg.
 There are many more that can be viewed during student outings.
 Among the programs to consider for rainforest adventures are: